|Dr Alan FRANCIS Partner

 Manor House Surgery is a Partnership, owner and run by the GP Partners with support from our dedicated and skilled administrative team.

-Amanda EDWARDS is the practice business manager.
+Currently there is no practice business manager.
 The practice manager looks after the day to day administration, planning and development of the practice as well as dealing with personnel management and customer service issues.
 We hope that you will always be satisfied with our service.
 However, if you have any concerns, comments, suggestions or complaints, the practice manager is your first point of contact.

 Diane MOYLAN is the Assistant Practice Manager, and responsible for IT and electronic records and system support.